a-a-bauman/lbcf/aaron/lbc1689-toc.md

-# Index — The 1689 Baptist Confession of Faith
+# Table of Contents — The 1689 Baptist Confession of Faith

 ## [Opening Thoughts](OpeningThoughts)
 ## [Introduction](lbc1689-introduction)